FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Relationship to Prior Work

-An important type of technique, coarsened exact matching, creates matches that attempt to preserve more covariate information.
+An important type of technique, coarsened exact matching (CEM), creates matches that attempt to preserve more covariate information.
 It bypasses the need to fit complicated propensity score models by coarsening or discretizing covariates in such a way that the newly constructed covariates allow for exact matching \citep{iacus2011causal,iacus2011multivariate}.
-This approach is appealing when there are many continuous covariates that are naturally amenable to binning.
-However, when most or all of the covariates are categorical, coarsening becomes impossible without introducing a calculus on all of the covariates.
-This can be problematic in high dimensions, and tends to have the same problem as nearest neighbor techniques, which are well-known to perform poorly in high dimensions.
+This approach is appealing when there are many continuous covariates that are naturally amenable to binning \citep{cattaneo2011efficient}.
+However, when most or all of the covariates are categorical, which is the case we consider in this work, \textit{a priori} coarsening becomes impossible without introducing a calculus on all of the covariates.
+This can be problematic in high dimensions, and tends to have the same problem as nearest neighbor techniques, which are well-known to perform poorly in high dimensions because they use manually chosen distance metrics.
 Further, when categorical variables have two levels, coarsening is equivalent to variable selection.
 In this setting, coarsened exact matching would lead to the same matches as high dimensional propensity score techniques with variable selection.

 A similar problem exists with what is called optimal matching in the literature \citep{rosenbaum2016imposing}.
 A distance metric over variables is defined manually, which introduces a calculus on the covariates.
 That distance metric is used as input to a network flow problem which optimizes match quality.
-Despite the optimality of the solution network flow problem, the quality of the matches is questionable since it relies on a manually defined distance measure.
-Network flow problems also cannot directly handle constraints, the user needs to manually manipulate the algorithm in order to obtain desired balance constraints \citep{zubizarreta2012using}.
+Despite the optimality of the solution network flow problem, the quality of the matches is questionable since, again, it relies on a manually defined distance measure.
+Network flow problems also cannot directly handle constraints; the user needs to manually manipulate the algorithm in order to obtain desired balance constraints \citep{zubizarreta2012using}.